cardstack/boxel/README.md

 Then visit `http://localhost:8080`, and enter the admin user's username (`admin`) and the password, also enter in your matrix server url `http://localhost:8008` in the homeserver URL field, and click "Signin".

 Note you can use this same administrative interface to login to the staging and production matrix server.
-The credentials are available in AWS secrets manager.
+The credentials are available in AWS SSM Parameter Store.

 To stop the admin console run the following in the packages/matrix workspace: